 We intend to use the anticipated net proceeds from this offering for general corporate purposes, including working capital.
-We intend to use \$ the net proceeds to satisfy a portion of the anticipated tax withholding and remittance obligations related to the RSU Settlement (as defined below).
+We intend to use \$104.2 million of the net proceeds to satisfy the minimum anticipated tax withholding and remittance obligations related to the RSU Settlement (as defined below).
 We may use a portion of the net proceeds for acquisitions of, or investments in, businesses or technologies that complement our business, although we have no present commitments or agreements to enter into any such acquisitions or investments.
 See the section titled "Use of Proceeds" for additional information.

+Voting rights

-Voting rights The holders of Class A common stock are entitled to one vote per share.
+The holders of Class A common stock are entitled to one vote per share.